 Preheat your oven to 325°F with the rack in the middle.

-For presentation purposes, I didn’t want to use liners for these cupcakes.
+For presentation purposes, I didn't want to use liners for these cupcakes.
 But greasing and flouring a pan can leave unsightly baked flour marks all over the side of dark cake.
-And so, we are going to grease the tins with butter (for flavour) and then coat them with cocoa powder.
+And so, we are going to grease a muffin pan with butter (for flavour) and then coat with cocoa powder.